jaclynbrothers/homework-bound/README.md

 ## Lessons Learned

 I learned how to incorporate consistent styling across multiple web pages, as well as the use of partials to reuse code.
-I greatly enjoyed collaborating with a team to brainstorm ideas, debug issues through mob and pair programming, and allocate tasks while supporting eachother through out the development process.
+I greatly enjoyed collaborating with a team to brainstorm ideas, debug issues through mob and pair programming, and allocate tasks while supporting each other throughout the development process.

 ## Team Members